ethereum-optimism/design-docs/security/fma-generic-contracts.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+### Reference Notes

+Mitigations and Recovery paths for referenced generic items below should be implemented on a per-FMA basis.
+That is, since upgrades vary in how the below failure modes apply, FMAs that reference this document should outline the specific mitigations and recovery paths for the failure modes outlined below.

 ### Generic items we need to take into account for any smart contract upgrade:

 #### Proxy Initialization Failure